 More information regarding the projected outlook and salary for statisticians can be found on the Bureau of Labor Statistics' website.

-The Department of Epidemiology and Biostatistics has 24 full time faculty, all of whom are dedicated to balancing research and teaching.
+The Department of Epidemiology and Biostatistics faculty are dedicated to balancing research and teaching.
 The Department has a robust research portfolio focusing on a range of areas including modeling time-to-event data, mixed and multilevel models, longitudinal data analysis, microarray data analysis, agreement and reliability assessment, time series analyses, and stochastic processes.
 The MS Program in Biostatistics is supported by an advisory board comprised of practicing biostatisticians from the greater Philadelphia metropolitan area.

 Applicants to the MS Program in Biostatistics must possess a baccalaureate degree, ideally in a quantitative field such as mathematics, economics and computer science or a scientific area such as natural, biological, medical and environmental sciences.
 Applicant’s undergraduate training should have included at least two semesters of calculus and at least one semester of linear algebra.
 Some familiarity with a programming language or a statistical package is desirable, as well as probability and multivariate calculus.

 a minimum of 41 credit hours of course work;

 a cumulative grade point average of 3.0 or higher;

 a substantial data analysis project (6 credit hours) with a written report and oral presentation.